fromage-fraser/dd-gui/README.md

 To uninstall the GUI, simply type:

-`lua uninstallPackage("DD_GUI")`
+`lua uninstallPackage("DD_GUI")`, use the built-in `ugui` alias, or use Mudlet's graphical package manager.

-As we add more media for rooms, mobs, objects, and characters, they will be autodownloaded when you connect to the MUD.
-You should expect a delay the first time you connect (as your client will have to grab them all), but subsequent connections (for the same character) should only download new assets.
-Currently you will store a new set of code and assets for each profile, but we may try to figure out a way to share unchanging assets between character profiles in the future.
+Custom assets (primarily images right now) will be autodownloaded when you connect to the MUD.
+You should expect a short delay the first time you connect, but subsequent connections (for the same character) will only download new assets.
+Currently characters store a new set of code and assets for each profile, but we may try to figure out a way to share unchanging assets between character profiles in the future.

 ## Installation (devs)

-To work on the GUI locally, you will need:
+To do development work on the GUI locally, you will need:
-- The `muddle` build tool available (here)[https://github.com/demonnic/muddler].
+- The `muddler` build tool available (here)[https://github.com/demonnic/muddler].
 - The latest Java SDK available (here)[https://www.oracle.com/java/technologies/downloads/].
 - A text editor/IDE to work on it with (most of our devs use (Visual Studio Code)[https://code.visualstudio.com/download], but it really doesn't matter).

-After you have installed the JVM and muddle (in that order), you should be able to clone this repo into your muddle directory (e.g. `D:\muddle\` for me) and work from `$MUDDLE_DIRECTORY_PATH\dd-gui\` thereafter.
+After you have installed the JVM and muddle (in that order), you should be able to clone this repo into your muddle directory (e.g. `D:\muddle\` for me) and work from `$MUDDLE_DIR\dd-gui\` thereafter.

 ## Workflow (devs)

 The basic GUI workflow is:

-- Make some changes to the GUI codebase in VSC or whatever you use.
+- Make some changes to the GUI codebase.
-- Run `muddle` from the terminal in your `dd-gui` directory to build the Mudlet package.
+- Run `muddle` from the terminal in your `dd-gui` directory to build the Mudlet package in `build\`.
-- Open your Dragons Domain Mudlet test account and install the `DD_GUI.mpackage` package from your `$MUDDLE_DIRECTORY_PATH\dd-gui\build` (don't login yet, do this from the login prompt--and uninstall any previous version first).
+- Open your Dragons Domain Mudlet test account and install the `DD_GUI.mpackage` package before logging in.
-- Upon logging in you should see the latest version of the GUI with any changes you made.
+- After login in you should see the latest version of the GUI with any changes you made.

 For smaller changes, you may wish to work in Mudlet's built-in text editor so you can quickly view the changes, then copy the code over to your local  `dd-gui` repo after you're satisfied with it before building the package.